Industrial Chemicals and Synthetic Resins

 Data sources and methodology

-The target population for this survey includes manufacturers in Canada of industrial chemicals and synthetic resins as defined in the Standard Classification of Goods (SCG), that report these products to the Annual Survey of Manufacturing and Logging Industries (ASML) [record number 2103].
+The target population for this survey includes manufacturers in Canada of industrial chemicals and synthetic resins as defined in the North American Product Classification system 2017 - Canada, variant 1.0 that report these products to the Annual Survey of Manufactures and Logging or ASML (record number 2103).
 This means that estimates from this annual survey do not cover the entire universe of industrial chemicals and synthetic resins producers in Canada, because the ASML does not survey all businesses.
 Instead, the ASML uses administrative data to cover the small and medium-sized establishments.
 These manufacturers are not part of this annual survey.

 The questionnaire for this survey has remained stable over the years, although the format and wording has been modified to maintain its relevance based on feedback from survey respondents and data users.

-Regular dialogue is maintained with the Canadian Chemical Producers' Association (CCPA) and the respondents, and every effort is made to ensure that the questions asked are relevant and can be answered by the manufacturers.
+Regular dialogue is maintained with the Canadian Chemical Producers' Association (CCPA) and the respondents, and every effort is made to ensure questions asked are relevant and can be answered by the manufacturers.

 This survey is a census with a cross-sectional design.